ohmybash/oh-my-bash/plugins/progress/README.md

 #### Description

-This script provides a simple progress bar GUI for the terminal platform.
+This script provides a simple progress bar TUI for the terminal platform.
 It allows you to visualize the progress of a task being executed in your shell script.

 #### Usage